-Payment transactions in Belgium and Europe: Belgians are particularly well-served in terms of the range of services on offer and price nflation is the scourge of Europe.
-If we look at food, energy costs, telecommunications and more, we see that prices are soaring everywhere, not only in Belgium but also in neighbouring countries.
-But what about the charges that consumers and retailers pay to participate in payment transactions?
-Are prices getting out of control?
-Or do Belgian banks offer a proper price-quality ratio?
+Payment transactions in Belgium and Europe: Belgians are particularly well-served in terms of the range of services on offer and price user.

+If we look at food, energy costs,

+telecommunications and more, we see

+that prices are soaring everywhere, not

+only in Belgium but also in neighbouring

+countries.
+But what about the charges that

+consumers and retailers pay to participate

+in payment transactions?
+Are prices

+getting out of control?
+Or do Belgian banks

+offer a proper price-quality ratio?